Tookmund/paper-website/_drafts/pgp-clean-room.md

 Despite its problems, PGP is still used heavily by many open source communities, especially [Debian](https://debian.org).
 Debian's web of trust is the last line of defense between a Debian user and a malicious software update.
-Given the availablity of GPG subkeys, the safest thing would be to store one's private GPG master key offline and use subkeys regularly.
+Given the availability of GPG subkeys, the safest thing would be to store one's private GPG master key offline and use subkeys regularly.
 However, many do not do this as it can be a complex and arcane process.